Bhuvneshvri11/100856875_1202/README.md

 we can now visualize a histogram

+he histogram is a popular graphing tool.
+It is used to summarize discrete or continuous data that are measured on an interval scale.
 Creating a histogram provides a visual representation of data distribution.
 Histograms can display a large amount of data and the frequency of the data values.
 The median and distribution of the data can be determined by a histogram.
 In addition, it can show any outliers or gaps in the data.

 ========